erkamesen/erkamesen/README.md

 <h1 align="left">Hi there 🤘🤘🤘, I'm erkamesen</h1>
 <h3 align="left">Backend Developer</h3>

 <i> I graduated from Karabuk University as Energy Systems Engineer and at the same time, I am a Computer Programming student at Anadolu University.I love coding and creating new projects with what I have learned.
 I've 1.5 years of 'CNC Programming-Operator' experience.
 I've been in the music industry for 14 years.
-The instruments that I can play are the guitar, drums and piano. </i>
+The instruments that I can play are the guitar, drums and piano.. </i>

 ***
 ## Certificates: